-You don’t need to spend the thick end of NZ$2000 to get a decent phone.
-The NZ$500 Huawei Nova 2i gives you three-quarters of a modern high-end phone for a quarter of the price.
+You don’t need to spend NZ$2000 to get a decent phone.
+The NZ$500 Huawei Nova 2i gives you most of a modern high-end phone at a fraction of the price.

 Huawei offers powerful high-end phones.
 Unlike its rivals it also offers credible choices for those of us who don’t want, or can’t afford to pay for an expensive phone.

 There are compromises, you always expect that if you pay less.
 Yet there isn’t much you can do on a high-end Android phone that you can’t do on a Huawei Nova 2i.

 Most people buying a phone in this class aren’t too interested in the technical specs.
 They want to know what the phone can do.
 We’ll get there in a minute.
 But first, and for the record, here’s what the NZ$500 asking price buys.

 The Nova 2i comes with Android 7; that’s the Nougat edition.
 It includes an eight core Huawei Kirin 659 processor, 4GB of ram and 64GB of storage.
 The screen is 5.9-inches.

 There’s fingerprint sensor and a 3,300 mAh battery.
 The Nova 2i has dual lens cameras on the front and back.
 The front camera has a 13 megapixel sensor, the back camera is 16 megapixels.